pingcap/docs-tidb-operator/en/backup-to-azblob-using-br.md

     kubectl edit backup demo1-log-backup-azblob -n test1
     ```

     In the last line of the CR, append `spec.logTruncateUntil: "2022-10-10T15:21:00+08:00"`.
-Then save and quit the editor.
+Then save and exit the editor.
 The modified content is as follows:

     ```yaml
     apiVersion: br.pingcap.com/v1alpha1